Pair approximation for the $q$-voter model with independence on multiplex networks: Introduction

 \section{Introduction}

 Studies of interacting systems on complex, possibly heterogeneous networks constitute an important area of research in contemporary statistical physics \cite{Dorogovtsev08,Barrat08}.
 In particular, they comprise investigation of critical phenomena in nonequilibrium models for, e.g., contact processes and epidemic spreading \cite{Pastor15}, synchronization \cite{Arenas08} and the opinion formation \cite{Castellano09a}, where the underlying network reflects the complexity and possible heterogeneity of social interactions \cite{Albert02,Barabasi16}.
-An important class of the latter models, justified from the social point of view, comprises these in which agents possessing opinions represented by two-state spins placed in the nodes of the network make decisions on the basis of the opinions of randomly chosen subsets (lobbies) of their neighbors, e.g., the voter model \cite{Sood05,Sood08,Vazquez08,Pugliese09}, the $q$-voter model \cite{Castellano09,Przybyla11,Timpanaro14}, various versions of the noisy $q$-voter model, e.g., with independence or anticonformism \cite{Nyczka12,Chmiel15,Jedrzejewski17,Moretti13,Peralta18}, and the $q$-neighbor Ising model \cite{Jedrzejewski15,Park17,Chmiel17,Chmiel18}.
+An important class of the latter models, justified from the social point of view, comprises these in which agents possessing opinions represented by two-state spins placed in the nodes of the network make decisions on the basis of the opinions of randomly chosen subsets (lobbies) of their neighbors, e.g., the voter model \cite{Sood05,Sood08,Vazquez08,Pugliese09}, the $q$-voter (called also nonlinear voter) model \cite{Castellano09,Przybyla11,Timpanaro14}, various versions of the noisy $q$-voter model, e.g., with independence or anticonformism \cite{Nyczka12,Chmiel15,Jedrzejewski17,Abramiuk19,Moretti13,Peralta18a,Peralta18,Vieira18}, and the $q$-neighbor Ising model \cite{Jedrzejewski15,Park17,Chmiel17,Chmiel18}.
 The above-mentioned models differ by the opinion (spin) update rules, which leads to different critical behavior.
-In particular, the $q$-voter model with independence or anticonformism and the $q$-neighbor Ising model can exhibit phase transition from the disordered paramagnetic (PM) state to the ordered ferromagnetic (FM) state with unanimous opinion as the parameter representing agents' uncertainity in decision making ("social temperature") is decreased.
+In particular, the noisy $q$-voter models and the $q$-neighbor Ising model can exhibit phase transition from the disordered paramagnetic (PM) state to the ordered ferromagnetic (FM) state with unanimous opinion as the parameter representing agents' uncertainity in decision making (``social temperature'') is decreased.
 This transition can be first- or second-order, depending on the size of the lobby $q$ and details of the degree distribution of the network.
-In the case of models on complete graphs quantitatively correct description of such transition usually can be achieved in the framework of the mean field (MF) approximation \cite{Nyczka12,Chmiel15,Moretti13,Peralta18,Jedrzejewski15,Park17,Chmiel17}.
-However, in the case of models on networks a more accurate pair approximation (PA) taking into account dynamical correlations between interacting agents is necessary to capture the dependence of the critical behavior on the properties of the network, e.g., on the mean degree of nodes \cite{Vazquez08,Pugliese09,Jedrzejewski17,Peralta18,Chmiel18,Gleeson11,Gleeson13}.
+In the case of models on complete graphs quantitatively correct description of such transition usually can be achieved in the framework of the mean field approximation (MFA) \cite{Nyczka12,Chmiel15,Abramiuk19,Moretti13,Peralta18,Jedrzejewski15,Park17,Chmiel17}.
+However, in the case of models on networks a more accurate pair approximation (PA) taking into account dynamical correlations between interacting agents is necessary to capture the dependence of the critical behavior on the properties of the network, e.g., on its degree distribution \cite{Vazquez08,Pugliese09,Jedrzejewski17,Peralta18a,Peralta18,Chmiel18,Gleeson11,Gleeson13}.